Camp Little Red Door Frequently Asked Questions

-Camp Little Red Door in the City is for youth ages 6-14 who are currently in active cancer treatment or cancer remission and are Indiana residents.
+Camp Little Red Door in the City is for youth ages 6-14 who are currently in active cancer treatment or cancer remission, or have a parent or guardian who is in active cancer treatment or cancer remission and are Indiana residents.
 Priority acceptance is given to these applicants.
-Each camper may bring any or ALL siblings between 6 and 14 (assuming available slots) OR one additional friend.
-Siblings of campers in active treatment, or within 12 months of active treatment, will be given priority registration over siblings of campers more than 12 months after treatment.
+Each camper may bring any or all siblings between 6 and 14 or one additional friend.

-The Robert T. Grand Leadership Academy is held the weekend prior to summer camp, June 8 to 10, for campers ages 16 to 18.
+The Robert T. Grand Leadership Academy is held the weekend prior to summer camp, June 14-16, for campers ages 16 to 18.

-Camp Little Red Door in the City is July 23 to July 27
+Camp Little Red Door in the City: July 8-12

 How much does camp cost?

 Little Red Door’s camps are paid for by generous contributions from donors.
 No family is ever turned away.